 Road to concussion recovery longer for one twin

 In March 2013, we wrote about twin sisters Adrianna and Michelle, who suffered concussions 24 hours apart.
 Since that blog post appeared, Adrianna suffered second and third concussions.
-The girls’ mother, Karen Schlossmacher-Smith, RN, a nurse at Children’s Hospitals and Clinics of Minnesota, writes about Adrianna’s experience coping with traumatic brain injuries.
+The girls’ mother, Karen Schlossmacher-Smith, RN, a nurse at Children’s Minnesota, writes about Adrianna’s experience coping with traumatic brain injuries.

 Karen Schlossmacher-Smith, RN

 My daughter, Adrianna, suffered her first concussion after hitting her head on the court during a basketball game in January 2012.
-Two subsequent concussions led to the start of a long road of recovery, one she still is navigating with the help of Children’s Hospitals and Clinics of Minnesota and its concussion clinic.
+Two subsequent concussions led to the start of a long road of recovery, one she still is navigating with the help of Children’s Minnesota and its concussion clinic.

 At the time of her first concussion, before Children’s had a concussion clinic, Adrianna received a CT scan elsewhere that revealed no bleeding.
 She performed frequent computer baseline testing until she was cleared about six weeks later.